wez/wezterm/docs/config/lua/keyassignment/Search.md

 *since: 20220624-141144-bd1b7c5d*

-You may now use `wezterm.action.Search="CurrentSelectionOrEmptyString"}` to have the search take the currently selected text as the item to search.
+You may now use `wezterm.action.Search("CurrentSelectionOrEmptyString")` to have the search take the currently selected text as the item to search.

 The selection text is adjusted to be a single line.